lI4Nl/bloom-stick/README.md

 #### Genre & Game Selection

-4. On the Home screen:
+4. On the Home screen/subgenre menu:
-* Select a game using the LEFT AND RIGHT ARROW keys (or the mousewheel) and press the SELECTION key.
+* Select a game/genre using the LEFT AND RIGHT ARROW keys (or the mousewheel) and press the SELECTION key.
-* For help, use the MIDDLEMOUSE button.
+* For help/how to play, use the MIDDLEMOUSE button on the selected game/genre.

 To access the setup menu, press the TAB key.